Connect and be the first to hear about our new products, specials, and other useful yoga information!No thanks, Continue to HuggerMugger

 Through the end of September, a portion of your purchases will go to Youthlinc to support their service throughout the world.
 Hugger Mugger is proud to partner with this great organization.

 Youthlinc was formed after Utah secondary schoolteacher, Judy Zone, took a trip to Kenya with her daughter in 1999.
-Judy’s daughter had always been service-minded and had volunteered in her community during high school.
-In Kenya, they observed the plight of Kenya’s poor, but noted that unlike in the U.S., Kenya’s homeless and hungry had no volunteers feeding them under the viaducts.
+Judy’s daughter had always been service-minded and volunteered in her community during high school.
+Upon arrival, they observed the plight of Kenya’s poor, but noted that unlike in the U.S., the homeless and hungry had no volunteers feeding them under the viaducts.
 This inspired Judy to look for a way to help students make a connection between local and international service.

 Over the next year, she conceived of Youthlinc, an organization that gives students the opportunity to experience the happiness that comes from serving others and perspective that comes from experiencing cultures other than their own.
 In Youthlinc’s first year, 20 students traveled to Kenya to participate in service projects.
 According to Office Manager Heather McMaster, there are now roughly 260 volunteers.
 In 2014, Youthlinc sponsored 17 international trips to six different sites around the world.
 Students from 10th grade to grad school participate.